Genkō yōshi: Rules for use

-Furigana are written to the right of the relevant character, in small print.
+Furigana and Bopomofo are written to the right of the relevant character, in small print.

 Words, phrases, and sentences in Western characters (such as Roman letters) except acronyms like USA and NATO are often, but not always, written vertically by turning the page a quarter turn counterclockwise, so that when the page is viewed normally they are sideways.
 Each square can accommodate two Western characters.

 Genkō yōshi and manga

 Manga artists and other illustrators also use a special type of genkō yōshi called manga genkō yōshi.
 This paper is printed with very light blue lines which do not show up when copied, and there are several varieties, each with a different type of printed grid.
 These are also available in different weights and sizes.